svdorn/py-stocks/README.md

 # py-stocks
-Stock predictions in python using Alphavantage to get stock data and Keras for ML manipulation.
+Stock predictions in python using Alphavantage to get stock data and Keras for ML.

 ## Getting Started